-\begin{example} The system of disjoint paths associated to the labeling $(1,1,1,0,1,0)$ from Example \ref{ex:monomialparam1} is pictured in Figure \ref{fig:disjointpathsexample}.
+\begin{example} The path system associated to the labeling $(1,1,1,0,1,0)$ from Example \ref{ex:monomialparam1} is pictured in Figure \ref{fig:disjointpathsexample}.
 Notice that the bold edges $e$ in $T$ are exactly those for which $a_1^e$ appears in the parametrization of $\hat{p}(1,1,1,0,1,0)$. \end{example}

-We will now restrict the parametrization of the CFN model to trees that satisfy the molecular clock condition, which restricts us to a lower-dimensional subspace of the parameter space and provides a new combinatorial way of interpreting the Fourier coordinates.
-Recall that the molecular clock condition imposes that if $e_1, \dots, e_s$ and $f_1, \dots, f_r$ are two paths from an interior node $v$ to leaves descended from $v$, then $t_{e_1} + \dots + t_{e_s} = t_{f_1} + \dots + t_{f_s}$.
+We now restrict the parametrization of the CFN model to trees that satisfy the molecular clock condition, which restricts us to a lower-dimensional subspace of the parameter space and provides a new combinatorial way of interpreting the Fourier coordinates.
+The molecular clock condition imposes that if $e_1, \dots, e_s$ and $f_1, \dots, f_r$ are two paths from an internal node $v$ to leaves descended from $v$, then $t_{e_1} + \dots + t_{e_s} = t_{f_1} + \dots + t_{f_s}$.
 On the level of transition matrices, this means that

 Since we can apply the Fourier transform to diagonalize the resulting matrices on both sides of this equation, we see that the products of the new parameters satisfy the identities: